 Pro Tip: Bars with a view are more expensive so be repaired to pay premium prices.

-Everything seems to be an adventure in Santorini, after all we were in another country and couldn’t speak the language in the least bit.
+Everything seems to be an adventure in Greece, after all we were in another country and couldn’t speak the language in the least bit.
 So, even finding the bus stop to get picked up for our boat tour was challenging.
 It was only a few blocks away but not having precise walking directions and not many people who speak English, it was harder to find then it should’ve been.
 The morning streets of Santorini were already bustling, and you could feel the energy starting to pick up for the day.
 We finally found “the old hospital” and while we almost got hit by a car, we held our invitation in the sky and looked for our bus.
 We noticed somebody shouting “Aphrodite, APHRODITE” and we knew that was our ride.
 The tour was $84.96 per person and includes dinner.

 It was a short 20min ride from our bus stop to the port of Athinios, the main port in Santorini.
 We got off the bus and stood right in line to board The Aphrodite.
 The ship was beautiful.
 It’s rustic appeal, golden wood stained bow, double decker and bustling sails were something I’ve never experienced before, a real and genuine sailing boat.

 We boarded the ship and quickly looked for the best spot on the boat to get a seat.
-Early bird gets the worm and we didn’t want to be stuck in the hot sun, so we chose a covered spot on the first floor near the back.
+Early bird gets the worm and we didn’t want to be stuck in the hot sun, so we chose a covered spot on the first floor near the back of the ship.
 Most importantly, it was right next to the bar!
 Ha!
 We figured we would have a great view of the ship and our surrounds and we sailed the Aegean Sea and boy, were we right.
 We happened to forget sunblock because I was more worried about my camera equipment, silly me, so staying covered all day was crucial.
 The ship left the port and we had a wonderful view of the caldera and the white and blue domes of Santorini as we looked back on the island.

 Our first destination was the famous volcano of Santorini!
 After 20 minutes of sailing, we reached Nea Kameni’s jetty.
 We got off the ship and paid the 2.5euro/ per person (they dont except US cash) as an entrance fee to walk to the top.
 The walk to the top was a bit strenuous as it was very hot and the elevation changes that I could feel in my lungs.
 We stopped to take a few pictures on the way up and to catch our breathe.
 As we got higher and higher, the view become more spectacular.
 Once we reached the top, we had some fun taking epic photos of the landscape.
 We made our way to the volcano’s ridge and listened to our guide that explained everything about the history and the geology of the volcano.